BoltedLabs/beegees/README.md

 - Run `python download.py`
 - Change path in scripts/beeges.py to yours. `beegees_dir = '.../pybeegees/images'` (Will set absolute path later but give the user option to change location of images)
 - Run `python setup.py`
 - Should set sym link.
-If it doesn't then you need to create link beegees to /scripts/beeges.py
+If it doesn't then you need to create symlink *beegees* to /scripts/beeges.py
+- Run `beegees` in terminal and it will change your bg in current desktop.

 **Features:**